ssruoh/CI_MS4/README.md

 Bag page

 * Added products show on the page.
 Changing product amount and clicking Update updates the bag total correctly.
 Delete button removes the product from bag entirely.
-Keep shopping button getbootstrap back to products, and Checkout button goes to Checkout page.
+Keep shopping button goes back to products, and Checkout button goes to Checkout page.
 * Empty bag renders a page with no products, and a button that goes back to products.